vishruthdevan/portfolio/content/poems/grey is the worst colour.md

 This false feeling would pass
 For it is not loneliness, it is grief.
 They will never know what I feel
-To never share but at times, receive.
+To never share, but at times, receive.

-As faint as their sorrows, I am unseen
+As faint as their sorrows, I am unseen.
 Neither loved nor unloved, neither here nor there,
 In this world of colour,
 I am grey, here and everywhere.